zeux/zeux.github.io/_posts/2025-05-03-load-store-conflicts.md

 In clang, this problem on this specific code is mercifully restricted to just a single version; hopefully, gcc will follow suit and figure out how to fix this regression before gcc-16 is released.
 Unfortunately, the presence or absence of this problem is often ephemeral and depends on the exact code the compiler uses; for cases where performance matters, beware store-load conflicts and pay close attention to the code compiler generates!

-[^1]: The compression ratio for triangle data is not state of the art compared to methods like Edgebreaker, but that's an explicit design point, as we want a way to encode index buffers without distoring the vertex cache optimized order, and encoding is specialized to produce the results friendly to general purpose LZ/entropy codecs, so it could be compressed further if needed.
+[^1]: The compression ratio for triangle data is not state of the art compared to methods like Edgebreaker, but that's an explicit design point, as we want a way to encode index buffers without distoring the vertex cache optimized order.
+The encoding is specialized to be friendly to general purpose LZ/entropy codecs, so the encoded output could be compressed further by LZ4/Zstd if needed.
 [^2]: Or, to be specific, decimal gigabytes or gibibytes per second, which is the common unit of bandwidth measurement.
 If you have seen my Mastodon posts about this, or have read the numbers in my bug report, those use binary gigabytes and as such feature smaller numbers - sorry!
 [^3]: The performance of writing to the output buffer is not critical here, but seeing these instructions may help understand the code flow a little better.
 [^4]: I don't often use bisection for issues like this, but in this case I was asked to file a [bug report](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=119960) so I thought bisection would be useful to pinpoint the change that led to this regression.
 As noted later in the post, this in not a bug in itself: the change simply has an unintended consequence of a devastating performance regression on this specific code.